Ground Beef Mongolian Noodles

 Scale

-• 1 pound lean ground beef
+• 1 lb lean ground beef

-• 6 cloves garlic, minced
+• 6 cloves garlic (minced)

-• ½ cup low-sodium soy sauce
+• 1/2 cup low-sodium soy sauce

 Instructions

-6. Serve garnished with sliced green onions.
+6. Serve hot with sliced green onions on top.

 • Prep Time: 10 minutes